 Kerry Jackson has worked in radio for over 30 years, including hosting X96’s popular “Radio From Hell” and the “Geek Show Podcast.”
 He is also a cancer survivor and a long-established and well-respected “geek” in the community.

 Rachel Burt, a certified Professional in Human Resources (PHR) and SHRM

 Certified Professional (SHRM-CP), has more than 15 years of experience in Human Resources with particular experience in sexual discrimination and harassment issues and sensitivity in business and employment relations.
 In addition to her other efforts related to these issues, she has recently been involved in conducting and leading sensitivity training sessions for FanX.

 Kiki Furia has been called “your nerdy BFF” and passionately pursues and

 promotes positivity in the nerd/geek community.
-When she is not cosplaying, she is gaming, podcasting with the SLC Sitdown podcast, and a frequent panelist for conventions and other podcasts.
-As a consultant for quality programming in afterschool programs, she holds multiple degrees with emphases in youth and community services and in creating social change for arts and cultural non-profit organizations.
+When she is not cosplaying, she is gaming, podcasting with the SLC Sitdown podcast, and is a frequent panelist for conventions and other podcasts.
+As a consultant for quality programming in after-school programs, she holds multiple degrees with emphases in youth and community services and in creating social change for arts and cultural non-profit organizations.

 ERIKA LYNN SABROWSKI

-Victoria Luman is an attorney at Parr Brown Gee & Loveless in Salt Lake City specializing in employment law and commercial litigation.
+Victoria Luman is an attorney at Parr Brown Gee & Loveless in Salt Lake City, specializing in employment law and commercial litigation.
 She is a member of KUER’s Diversity and Inclusion Advisory Committee, Junior Achievement of Utah’s Young Executives Board, and The Children’s Center’s Development Committee.
-She is passionate about increasing access to educational and enrichment opportunities and mental health services to children and families in need across the Salt Lake Valley.
+She is passionate about increasing access to educational and enrichment opportunities and mental health services for children and families in need across the Salt Lake Valley.